If your business sells a physical product, what is the most important part of building a long-term online brand?

 - Location: Are you shipping locally, across the country, or internationally?
 Depending on your answer, different carriers offer various services, benefits, and rates.

-- Reputation: Customers have preferences on who delivers their packages, and it’s important to consider a carrier’s level of perceived trustworthiness.
+- Reputation: Believe it or not, the USPS ranks as the #1 trusted agency in the US (though not number one for all shipping service levels).
+Customers have preferences on who delivers their packages, and it’s important to consider a carrier’s level of perceived trustworthiness.

 - Where your inventory is stored: If you’re shipping products around the country, you may want to consider a carrier that can pick up products locally from distributed fulfillment centers for fastest possible delivery.